 Maryland Institute for Emergency Medical Services Systems (MIEMSS):

-Contacts: Drs Lawner and Alcorta
+Contacts: Drs.
+Lawner and Alcorta

 Dr. Alcorta and the staff at MIEMSS remain willing to meet with students to discuss aspects of system medical direction from a "statewide perspective."
 At MIEMMS you may tour SYSCOM/EMRC, the state's communication resource center.
 Students have also been invited to participate in the monthly Protocol Review Committee (PRC) meeting.
 The PRC Meeting is a monthly session that includes high level EMS representatives from across the state who come together to review the guidelines which delineate a scope of practice for all prehospital providers.